S3ri0usGuy/MadGamesShopSite/README.md

 # MadGamesShopSite
 This a project of games store that sells digital version of games.
 It was done 2 years back so it is quite old and because of that there are featers that are lost to time but I am working on recovering them.
+The site is in polish and I left my txt files where I wrote out some functions also in in polish.
 #Features:
 - account creation
 - buying games*